XZB-1248/Spark/API.md

 Authorization: Basic WFpCOjEyNDg=
 ```

-After basic authentication, server will assign you a `Authorization` cookie.
+After basic authentication, server will assign you an `Authorization` cookie.
 <br />
 You can use this token cookie to authenticate rest of your requests.